C.D. Irapuato: Squad

-2011 Promotional Final
+2011 promotional final

-1st Leg
+1st leg

 After being crowned Champions of the Clausura 2011 season.
 Irapuato faced Tijuana the Apertura 2010 Champions again, for a spot in the Primera División.

-The First leg of the Promotional final was played at Irapuato on Wednesday 18 May 2011 4 days after winning the championship at home.
-Irapuato Were highly motivated to return to the Primera División after 7 years of absence, Tijuana on the other hand had never had Primera División experience.
-The 1st leg of the final was tied in a scoreless tie between the two teams.
+The First leg of the Promotional final was played at Irapuato, Guanajuato on May 18, 2011, four days after winning the championship at home.
+Irapuato was highly motivated to return to the Primera División after 7 years of absence, Tijuana on the other hand had never had Primera División experience.
+The first leg of the final was tied in a scoreless tie between the two teams.

-2nd Leg
+2nd leg

-3 days after the first match in Irapuato, the second leg of the Promotional final was played in Tijuana's Estadio Caliente stadium.
+Three days after the first match in Irapuato, the second leg of the Promotional final was played in Tijuana's Estadio Caliente stadium.
 Tijuana made several changes to their starting 11 players, replacing defender Miguel Almazán with a forward, and changing their formation from a 5-4-1 formation to a more attacking 4-2-2 formation.
-Irapuato made drastic changes as well; they changed to a 5-3-2 formation fortifying their defense with 5 players.
-During the Match Tijuana had various chances for goal and the first goal came from young prospect Joe Corona scoring a header in the first half.
-3 minutes later Mauro Gerk scored.
-5 minute after the second goal Irapuato scored after Alejandro Molina from Tijuana accidentally pushed the ball into the net from a free kick done by José Cruz Gutiérrez.
+Irapuato made many drastic changes as well; they changed to a 5-3-2 formation fortifying their defense with 5 players.
+During the match, Tijuana had various chances for goal and the first goal came from young prospect Joe Corona scoring a header in the first half.
+Three minutes later, Mauro Gerk scored.
+Five minutes after the second goal, Irapuato scored after Alejandro Molina from Tijuana accidentally pushed the ball into the net from a free kick done by José Cruz Gutiérrez.
 The game ended in a 2–1 win for Tijuana.
-Tijuana got promoted to the Primera División while Irapuato remained in the Second Division.
+Tijuana got promoted to the Primera División while Irapuato remained in the Liga de Ascenso de México.